DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 DHCP STARVATION

 - An example of a DHCP-based attack is a DHCP STARVATION ATTACK
-- An attacker uses spoofed MAC ADDRESSES to flood DHCP DISCOVER messages
+- An attacker uses spoofed MAC addresses to flood DHCP DISCOVER messages
-- The TARGET server’s DHCP POOL becomes full, resulting in a DoS to other DEVICES
+- The target server’s DHCP pool becomes full, resulting in a DoS to other devices

 ![image](https://github.com/psaumur/CCNA/assets/106411237/33dfbb8b-2b78-4700-b4ab-0dd95fc03eed)

 DHCP POISONING (Man-in-the-Middle)

 - Similar to ARP POISONING, DHCP POISONING can be used to perform a Man-in-the-Middle attack
-- A *spurious DHCP SERVER* replies to CLIENTS’ DHCP Discover messages and assigns them IP ADDRESSES but makes the CLIENTS use the *spurious SERVER’S IP* as a default gateway
+- A *spurious DHCP server* replies to clients’ DHCP Discover messages and assigns them IP addresses but makes the clients use the *spurious server’s IP* as a default gateway

-** CLIENTS usually accept the first DHCP OFFER message they receive
+** clients usually accept the first DHCP OFFER message they receive

-- This will cause the CLIENT to send TRAFFIC to the attacker instead of the legitimate default gateway
+- This will cause the client to send TRAFFIC to the attacker instead of the legitimate default gateway
 - The attacker can then examine / modify the TRAFFIC before forwarding it to the legitimate default gateway

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d0cd7a5c-9ff4-4ab7-bec6-4edec4ea2646)